mjclobo/mjclobo.github.io/_pages/projects.md

-In this second animation we look at how topography affects the instability of a full-column Eady-type mode.
+In this second animation we look at how topography affects the growing, unstable mode of a full-column Eady-type mode.
 Positive sloping topography (middle) slows down the growth rate of the instability but doesn't change the unstable wavenumber, whereas negatively sloping topography (right) moves the instability to a higher wavenumber.